Welt der Wunder

 Tiny Assassins: How Dangerous Are Ticks?

 Many people are afraid of ticks because they can carry dangerous diseases.
-But just how dangerous are ticks?
+But just how dangerous are they?
 When is a vaccination recommended?

 Dieser Beitrag ist auch verfügbar auf: Deutsch